masalinas/poc-iam-keycloak-permission/README.md

 ![Create a realm](captures/create_realm.png "Create a realm")

-- Create a client with cliend id: **backend-permission** We must create a client of type confidential and active the Authorization flag lñike this
+- Create a clients with cliend id:  **frontend-permission**, **backend-permission** We must create two clients:
+ **frontend-permission** of public type -> to login and recover Access Tokens **backend-permission** of confidential type with the flag Authorization Enabled activated -> to recover permissins and validate then against resources

 ![Create a client](captures/create_client.png "Create a client")